trustification/trustification/README.md

 ### "I but you need 100 gazillion cores to run that system"

 It's written in Rust so it must be fast.
-Billbo runs fine in 0.1 cores and 32 MB of RAM (Ok, ok... not counting S3 and Kafka).

 ## Crates